rht-labs/ubiquitous-journey/README.md

 - CodeReadyWorkspaces - Deploy Red Hat CodeReadyWorkspaces for an IDE hosted on OpenShift.
 See the [CRW Kustomize](https://github.com/rht-labs/refactored-adventure) for more info.
 - Zalenium - Deploy Zalenium for Selenium Grid Testing on Kubernetes.
 See the [Zalenium Chart](https://github.com/ckavili/zalenium) for more info.
 - Ehterpad - Deploy Etherpad Lite for a real-time collaborative text editor.
 See [Etherpad Lite](https://github.com/ether/etherpad-lite) for more info.
-- Mattermost - Deploy Mattermost Team Edition for  eam collaboration and messaging See the [Mattermost Chart](https://github.com/mattermost/mattermost-helm) for more info.
+- Mattermost - Deploy Mattermost Team Edition for team collaboration and messaging See the [Mattermost Chart](https://github.com/mattermost/mattermost-helm) for more info.

 ## What it's not...🤷🏻‍♀️